David Střihavka

 David Střihavka (born 4 March 1983) is a Czech former professional footballer who played as a forward.
-He is head coach of Slavia Prague's U15 team.

 Strihavka moved from Baník Ostrava to Norwich City in July 2007 and was the first Czech player to play for the club.
 Norwich terminated his contract on 11 January 2008.
 In June 2011 he joined to MŠK Žilina.

 Club career

 In the Czech Republic

 Střihavka played for many sides in his native country, including Bohemians Prague, Sparta Prague, FK Jablonec, Chmel Blšany and Banik Ostrava.

 His career failed to get off the ground in the First Division and first made an impact in the Second Division with Bohemians Prague.
 This earned him a move to Sparta where he played in the 2004–05 Champions League with them.

 Norwich City

 On 11 July 2007, it was confirmed that Střihavka had signed for Norwich City for an undisclosed fee, reported to be around €1 million, on a four-year deal at a press conference at the team's Colney Training ground.
 He made his first appearance for Norwich on Saturday 14 July 2007, in a friendly match away at Exeter City, with the home team winning 2–1.
 Střihavka scored his first goal for Norwich City on Wednesday 25 July 2007, in a friendly match in the Netherlands against FC Zwolle, a game which the Canaries went on to lose 2–1.

 Střihavka's first competitive goal came in Norwich's 1–0 win against Crystal Palace at Carrow Road on 15 September 2007, as he headed in a flick-on from Dion Dublin.
 He was booked for over-celebrating, as he jumped into the crowd.
 Střihavka was unable to add to his solitary goal for the club and failed to settle and establish himself in English football.
 His contract was terminated on 11 January 2008.

 After leaving Norwich, Střihavka joined Czech league leaders Slavia Prague.
 His first game for them was in the UEFA Cup against Tottenham Hotspur, in which he scored his first goal for the club in a 2–1 defeat.